kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 # Getting started

 We explore a student exam performance data set.
 This is a data set about secondary school academical achievements in Portugal.
-The data contains two set of results, one set for results in Maths and one set for results in Portuguese.
-These are merged together to form one data set which I will endeavor to break down in order to learn about the basic properties of statistics, describing the Frequency and probabilities, hypothesis testing, Normality, Missing data, Relationships, Component Analysis and more.
+The data contains two sets of results, one set for results in Maths and one set for results in Portuguese.
+These are merged together to form one data set which I will endeavor to break down in order to learn about the basic properties of statistics, describing the frequencies and probabilities, hypothesis testing, Normality, Missing data, Relationships, Component Analysis and more.

 This data set is from a paper by P.Cortez and A. Silva entitled “Using Data Mining to Predict Secondary School Student Performance”.
 (Cortez and Silva [2008](#ref-cortez2008using))